ChristopherJdL/wheretomeet-api/WhereToMeet/Documentation.md

 ## Register ##
 ### Query ###
-The Registration is performed using:
+The Registration (Join) is performed using:

 | *Route*  | /api/register|
 |----------|--------------|